tjconcept/webauthn-json/readme.md

 ## `pubKeyCredParams`

-a convenient list of common algorithms that can be filtered or sorted to specific needs.
+A convenient list of common algorithms that can be filtered or sorted to specific needs.

 ### Example